Movable walls create a multi-functional home

 What is in the water over at the Clinton Hill Co-ops?!
 Really amazing things are happening in that Brooklyn enclave of twelve 1940s towers.
-We were just over there checking out Mario and Joe’s mod renovation, the latest in a string of great projects in this neighborhood, and now we’re back for a preview of a deeply thoughtful and personal renovation that has allowed a family of four to make a one-bedroom apartment work in ways that might make you think differently about your home.
+We’re back for a preview of a deeply thoughtful and personal renovation that has allowed a family of four to make a one-bedroom apartment work in ways that might make you think differently about your home.

-They wanted to stay in the City, they really wanted to ensure that the wall of windows was uninterrupted throughout the shared living space, and they really really wanted to think about the space in the context of its origins and history.
+They wanted to stay in the city, they really wanted to ensure that the wall of windows was uninterrupted throughout the shared living space, and they really really wanted to think about the space in the context of its origins and history.
 With these guiding principles top of mind, they began their first husband and wife design collaboration to re-create the apartment in a way that is both highly innovative but also contextual.
-The pair posted their project on Sweeten to find a contractor who could manage major renovations in each room and fit in multiple uses throughout.
-We introduced them to Sweeten Expert Kris who helped bring the couple’s drawings to life.
+The pair posted their project on Sweeten, a free service matching renovators with vetted contractors.
+They were introduced to a Sweeten general contractor to manage the renovations in each room and fit in multiple uses throughout.
 Here is a peek at the very technical solution they brought to the living room that paved the way for what is now an amazingly creative and vibrant space.

-We’ll welcome 2016 with the full story on the rest of this beautiful space—a stunning kitchen, a classic bathroom, and a multi-use living and dining room.
+Check out the family’s full Sweeten renovation on the rest of this beautiful space—a stunning kitchen, a classic bathroom, and a multi-use living and dining room.
 More from Clinton Hill soon!

 Sweeten handpicks contractors to match each project’s location, budget, scope, and style.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your project on Sweeten.